Top

 Open Events

-A Summer Open Evening will be held on Tuesday 20th June 2023, starting at 4pm and close at 7.30pm.
-Talks from the Headteacher, will be held between 4pm and 6pm and you will be able to explore the school campus until 7.30pm, talking to our wonderful teachers and students.
-A talk time booking form is available here.
+A Summer Open Evening will be held on Tuesday 18th June 2024, starting at 4pm and closing at 7.30pm.
+This Open Evening is primarily aimed at Year 4 and Year 5 pupils, however, we do welcome other years if you wish to view Marling School.
+Talks from the Headteacher, will be held between 4pm and 6pm and you will be able to explore the curriculum subjects and school campus until 7.30pm, talking to our wonderful teachers and students.
+An Open Evening is the time to ask your questions and gain the feel for Marling School, our three principles: inspiring excellence, building character and succeeding together.
+A talk time booking form will be available here nearer the date.

-If your son starts Year 5 in September 2022, and you are interested in receiving relevant 11+ communications for 2024 Entry - please sign up to the Year 5 Mailing List, by clicking here.
+If your son started Year 5 in September 2023, and you are interested in receiving relevant Entrance Test communications for 2025 Entry, please fill in our Year 5 Mailing List, here.

 ADMISSIONS